Pen & Ink on Scratchboard

 What is Scratchboard?

-Scratchboard is a special type of drawing surface that consists of a cardboard base and a thick surface coating of specially prepared hard white chalk.
+Scratchboard is a special type of drawing surface that consists of a board base (paper or wood) and a thick surface coating of specially prepared hard white chalk or clay.
 It was invented about 100 years ago to replace the tedious technique of wood and metal engraving for illustrations.
 Ink is applied to the scratchboard’s chalk surface with a brush or pen.
 The ink can then be removed where desired with any sharp tool, creating a white mark or line by exposing the white surface underneath the ink.
 Black scratchboard is also available - it’s the same surface, but it has already been completely coated with black ink.

 Why Scratchboard?

 I fell in love (I’m not exaggerating) with scratchboard when I took a workshop at an illustrator’s conference.
+The workshop was taught by Trudy Nicholson, a wonderful illustrator and fellow member of the Guild of Natural Science Illustrators (GNSI).
 I had been drawing with pen and ink for many years, and enjoyed it immensely - I liked the challenge of rendering a subject using just black and white.
 The problem with pen and ink, though, is that once the ink is on

 the paper, it’s there for good.
 Changes are very difficult to make.
 If the drawing is for print reproduction, corrections can be made, but they’re still visible on the original.
 With scratchboard however, the thickness of the coating allows for many revisions.
 Using scratchboard as a drawing surface for pen & ink also allows for a greater variation of line and value and creation of finer detail than a paper surface does.
 For example, I can scratch a white whisker on a black area with the thin edge of a knife.
 Trying to draw that in pen and ink on paper would require drawing black around the white whisker to leave the paper showing through - that’s very difficult to do!